 On August 19, 2004, the Company completed a private exchange offer for its March Notes with the remaining holders after the redemption.
 Under terms of the exchange offer, approximately \$5,460 in aggregate principal amount of the March Notes have been exchanged for an aggregate of (i) \$2,730 of 6% Senior Secured Notes Due 2007 (the "July 2007 Notes") and (ii) \$2,730 of 10% Senior Secured Notes Due 2005 (the "July 2005 Notes"), collectively referred to as "Exchange Notes".
 The Exchange Notes are collateralized by certain patents owned by the Company and second priority mortgage interest in plant facilities and certain equipment at our South Korea plant.
 The July 2005 Notes have a maturity date of July 29, 2005, and a conversion price of \$2.00 per share (compared to a conversion price of \$3.00 per share under the March Notes).
 The July 2005 Notes have been exchanged and redeemed subsequent to the close of the second quarter of 2005 (see 2005 Senior Convertible Notes below).
 The July 2007 Notes have a maturity date of July 29, 2007, and a conversion price of \$1.00 per share.
-Further, the exchange notes are convertible into Common Stock, at the option of the Company, if at any time after the issuance of the notes, the closing per share price of the Common Stock exceeds \$4.00 (as adjusted for stock splits, reverse splits, stock dividends, and recapitalizations) for 30 consecutive trading days, and further provided that there has been effective registration during such period.
+Further, the Exchange Notes are convertible into Common Stock, at the option of the Company, if at any time after the issuance of the notes, the closing per share price of the Common Stock exceeds \$4.00 (as adjusted for stock splits, reverse splits, stock dividends, and recapitalizations) for 30 consecutive trading days, and further provided that there has been effective registration during such period.
+The convertible price of the Exchange Notes is subject to price adjustment for anti-dilution purposes.
+As of June 30, 2006, the convertible price of the July 2007 Notes remained unchanged at \$1.00 per share.
 Holders of the July 2007 Notes also have the right to call for repayment of the July 2007 Notes prior to maturity at any time after the second anniversary of the closing of the exchange offer.
-The July 2007 Notes have been amended subsequent to the close of the second quarter of 2005 to provide for an Amended Registration Rights Agreement, and Amended and Restated Security Agreement (see 2005 Senior Convertible Notes below).

 A total of 563,151 warrants to purchase our common stock at an exercise price of \$3.00 per share-all of which were previously issued in connection with the purchase of the March Notes-have been amended to provide for an extended expiration date of March 1, 2006.
 The warrants issued to placement agents are to expire the later of March 1, 2006 or 100 days after the effectiveness of registration of shares issuable under the warrants and senior convertible debt.
 The warrant exercise price is subject to price adjustment for anti-dilution purposes.
-As of March 31, 2006, there were 149,894 warrants outstanding and the exercise price of the warrants was \$2.73 per share.
+There were 165,324 warrants outstanding and the exercise price of the warrants was \$2.72 per share as of June 30, 2006.

-The exchange offer was treated as an extinguishment of the March Notes in accordance with Emerging Issues Task Force No. 96-19, "Debtors Accounting for a Modification or Exchange of Debt Instruments."
+The exchange offer was treated as an extinguishment of the March Notes in accordance with EITF No. 96-19, "Debtors Accounting for a Modification or Exchange of Debt Instruments."
 The exchange resulted in a \$2,941 loss from extinguishment of the March Notes, which consisted of write down of \$352 of deferred issue costs in other assets, \$670 of debt discount, and an increase of \$1,919 in conversion feature liability as a result of the change in carrying value of exchanged notes.